When Haircuts Become Heartbreaks: My Journey Cutting My Autistic Toddler’s Hair at Home ✂️

 Go in short bursts.
 Five or ten minutes at a time, then stop.
 Let him recalibrate.

 Position carefully.
-Sometimes letting him sit on your lap, or in his favorite comfy seat, reduces anxiety.
+Sometimes letting him sit on your lap, or in his favourite comfy seat, reduces anxiety.

 Always reassure and narrate.
 “I’m just trimming a little off the top, that’s all.
 You’re doing great.”